Daaga

 Daaga (c.
 1800 – 16 August 1837), also known as Donald Stewart, was an African man who was executed for his role in the St. Joseph Mutiny in the British colony of Trinidad in 1837.

 Daaga was born on the Slave Coast of West Africa and may have been Gbe or Yoruba.
-According to his own account, he was the adoptive son of a local king or chief and became a slave raider.
+According to his own account, he was the adopted son of a local king or chief and became a slave raider.
 In 1836, he was tricked into boarding a Portuguese slave ship bound for Spanish Cuba.
-After reaching the Caribbean the ship was seized by a British anti-slavery patrol.
-The Africans were then offloaded at the colony of Grenada, with Daaga and many others forcibly enlisted as soldiers into the British Army's 1st West India Regiment.
+After reaching the Caribbean the ship was seized by the Royal Navy's West Africa Squadron.
+The Africans were then offloaded at the colony of Grenada, where Daaga and 72 others were conscripted into the British Army's 1st West India Regiment.

 After being moved to Trinidad, Daaga helped plan a mass escape from the regimental barracks, with the intent of finding freedom and possibly returning to Africa.
-He killed a fellow soldier during the escape and was captured shortly after by a local militia, although several others managed to evade capture for several days.
-Considered a ringleader of the revolt by the British, Daaga was convicted of mutiny and murder at a court martial and executed by firing squad along two others.
+He killed a fellow soldier during the escape and was captured shortly after by the colonial militia, although several others managed to evade capture for several days.
+Considered a ringleader of the revolt by British colonial authorities, Daaga was convicted of mutiny and murder at a court martial and executed by firing squad along two others.
 He became a folk hero among Trinidadians and was later a source of inspiration for the Black Power Revolution of the 1970s.

 Africa

 Biographical sources

 The primary source for Daaga's life prior to his arrival in Trinidad is an interview conducted by Edward Lanzer Joseph, a white journalist in Trinidad.
 The interview was conducted through an interpreter, Corporal Bone.
-Joseph in general believed that the mutineers had "legitimate grievances" and was critical of British rule, but was also "dismissive of black people" and racial prejudice is evidence in much of his writing.
+Joseph in general believed that the mutineers had "legitimate grievances" and was critical of British rule in Trinidad, but was also "dismissive of black people" and racial prejudice is evident in much of his writing.